Privacy Expert Darren Chaker: Articles on Viewpoint Discrimination

 When Penal Code 148.6 is applied broadly, it can chill protected speech by discouraging individuals from reporting misconduct, expressing opinions, or engaging in public debate.
 The fear of criminal consequences may cause speakers to self-censor, particularly in online forums where statements are permanent, searchable, and easily scrutinized.

 This chilling effect is especially pronounced when Penal Code 148.6 is invoked alongside supervised release conditions or probationary restrictions.
 In those contexts, speech limitations can operate as indirect prior restraints, punishing expression without the procedural safeguards typically required under First Amendment law.
+Darren Chaker successfully challenged this statute in Chaker v.
+Crogan, leading to its use as precedent in California Supreme Court Case S275272.

 Why Penal Code 148.6 Matters in First Amendment Cases